 I’ve had work published in the Tuttle Times, Minco Minstrel, Chickasha Express-Star and other newspapers.
 I’m not sure of all of them because articles I wrote were regularly submitted to other newspapers owned by our parent company, cnhi.
 I received numerous awards through the Oklahoma Press Association and Associated Press.

 I’ve also been published in Oklahoma Today magazine and in Reader’s Digest.

 I homeschool.
 I try to be all cool and natural green living but I fail a lot.
 For instance, I put my children in cloth diapers, but we’re as apt to have lunch at McDonald’s as not.
 I play the clarinet every year in the NWOSU alumni band at homecoming.
-I play the oboe in my kids’ homeschool band.
-I like acting, but I haven’t been in a show for a long time.
+Somestimes I play the oboe in my kids’ homeschool band.
+I like acting, but I haven’t been in a show in more than ten years.

 Water is my favorite drink.
 Plain water.
 At restaurants I pull the lemon out and leave it to dry on the saucer.

 My sister Marissa died in late 2009.
 She was my best friend and we were very close.
 I am not over it, but writing helps.
 I don’t think I’ll ever really be “over it.”
 I’m not sure I want to be.
 I wish she could have read my manuscripts.
 She would have liked Pairs.